 We will conduct six one-day interviews on Mondays, Wednesdays and Fridays in November and December.
 Second looks will be available, but they are not required.
-Contact the program coordinator, Scott Walker, if you are interested in a second look.
+Contact the program coordinator, Jenn Jackson if you are interested in a second look.

 Scheduling an Interview